thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 The No-Operation token
 ----------------------

-Another new feature of *Thymeleaf Standard Expressions* in Thymeleaf 3.0 is the NO-OP (no-operation) token, written with an underscore symbol (`_`) and which basically means *"do nothing"*.
+Another new feature of *Thymeleaf Standard Expressions* in Thymeleaf 3.0 is the NO-OP (no-operation) token, represented by an underscore symbol (`_`) and which basically means *"do nothing"*.

 Using *"do-nothing"* as an expression result is more useful than it might look at first sight.
 For example, it can help us greatly reduce the complexity of our template code by letting us use our *prototyping code* as *default values*.